Netflix stock soars to new high on subscriber growth

 Like many other large tech firms, Netflix saw its stock dip in the aftermath of Donald Trump's election on concerns about his administration pursuing policies counter to Silicon Valley's interests.

 For Netflix, in particular, a chief concern is the potential that net neutrality rules will be overturned.
-These prohibit Internet providers from intentionally speeding up or slowing down traffic from web services.
+The rules prohibit Internet providers like Comcast (CCV) from picking favorites or slowing the delivery of content from online services like Netflix.
 Trump has surrounded himself with several advisers who oppose net neutrality.

 "Weakening of U.S. net neutrality laws, should that occur, is unlikely to materially affect our domestic margins or service quality because we are now popular enough with consumers to keep our relationships with ISPs stable," the company said.